-As the tide retreated we could see a few people collecting cockles at the water’s edge.
+As the tide retreated, we could see a few people collecting cockles at the water’s edge.
 I pointed them out to our Italian AFS exchange student, commenting that it is generally a summertime activity.
+However, fresh cockles are delicious all year long.
 It was only 12c yesterday, not a day I wanted to step into the water even with protective rubber boots.
 She, however, seemed excited by the idea, so we added a few layers and headed down to Okoromai Bay.
 Being too cold for me, I opted to photograph from shore as they collected cockles.

 A small, edible, saltwater clam, a burrowing marine bivalve mollusc with a strong ribbed shell.